Trump says he hopes any economic crash would happen before he could serve a possible second term - KESQ

 Trump, who regularly attacks Biden over his economic policies, described the economy as “so fragile” in the interview and claimed it was “running off the fumes” of the Trump administration.

+The White House responded in a statement, arguing that a president shouldn’t hope for Americans to feel economic pain.

+“A commander in chief’s duty is to always put the American people first; never to hope that hard-working families suffer economic pain for their own political benefit,” said White House spokesperson Andrew Bates.
+“Republican officials should welcome the economic progress President Biden is delivering, instead of revealing twisted true colors that would shrink the American middle class in the name of their own cynical self-interests.”

-A December jobs report on Friday, however, blew past expectations of monthly jobs added, capping off what’s been a year of resilience in the labor market that has fueled consumer spending and economic growth in the past year.
+A December jobs report on Friday blew past expectations of monthly jobs added, capping off what’s been a year of resilience in the labor market that has fueled consumer spending and economic growth in the past year.

 Treasury Secretary Janet Yellen defended the state of the economy in a Friday interview with CNN.